EllyPirelly/learnings-wes-bos-JSbeginner/module-05-events/README.md

 **callback function**

 - is just a regular function that gets passed to a method that will then be called at a later point in time
-- anonymous, as it's not named, there's no reference to it (!)
 - with `addEventListener()` this function will be called/run by the browser when it needs to

 ```